Chad-Powellv1/mindReader/pseudocode.md

 FUNCTIONS

+    randomSymbol ->
-    randomSymbol -> Loops through the symbol array, but needs to pick specific symbols based on the rule of 9 (n % 9 === 0).
-Important, need to make sure not to use same symbol twice.
+      - Loops through the symbol array to create 99 symbols.
+      - Needs to pick specific symbols based on the rule of 9 (n % 9 === 0).
+      - Important, need to make sure not to use same symbol twice.

     updateState -> view++
       updateView